The home décor trends are flying high on natural, age-old fabric dyeing techniques and we’re excited to unveil this welcome surprise for you!

 The Slowstitch Studio

 Slowstitch Studio’s hand dyed Shibori technique and indigo color cushions are not only on-point with the latest trends of embracing traditional dyeing techniques, they also have bold geometric block prints that are currently oh-so-popular.
-Decorate your home with a selection of Slowstitch Studio’s throw cushions which come in two handy sizes, lumbar pillow variations and an array of different designs to play with.
+Decorate your home with a selection of Slowstitch Studio’s throw cushions which come in two handy sizes, lumbar pillow variations and an array of different designs to play with - all available on our Local Bazaar online shop!
 The indigo colors are in line with the darker color trends but still add sparkle with typical indigo style white accents.

 Slowstitch are famous for their natural dyes and block prints